 The Need for Perfectionism, Punishment, and Control

-The feeling that we are deeply flawed or radically unlovable is a very painful feeling, and some of the most common ways we try to escape it are through perfectionism, punishment, and control.
+The feeling that we are deeply flawed or radically unlovable is a very painful feeling.
+And some of the most common ways we try to escape it are through perfectionism, punishment, and control.

 For example, if we believe that we are only lovable if we meet some external standard such as success, “holiness”, beauty, cleverness, etc., this can drive us to perfectionism.
-It is easy to see why.
+And it is easy to see why.
 If we are only lovable by meeting external standards of goodness, then any type of imperfection is a sign that we are unworthy and unlovable.

 In addition, we may push others to be perfect.
-It is especially likely we will behave this way if we believe our friends and loved-ones reflect on our personal worth.
-We may punish them when they fail to meet our expectations.
+It is especially likely we will do this if we believe our friends and loved-ones reflect on our personal worth.
+For example, we may punish them when they fail to meet our expectations.

 Now, if you are like a lot of people, the question immediately arises, “How can I love myself right now?
 I am so flawed.
 I’m gross.”

 One of the primary ways we do this is to ask Love (however you conceive of it) to help us to infuse all our relationships, including our relationship with our self, with love.
 And we can ask it to help us let go of perfectionism, punishment, and control.

 Learning how to do that is the subject of our next post.